halfflat/arblang-draft/outline/arblang-proposal.md

 An expression with type assertion of the form `expr: T` is valid if the type of `expr` is `T` or a supertype of `T`, and ill-formed otherwise.
 The type of `expr: T`, if well-formed, is always the type `T`.

-Each identifier or qualified identifier in an expression must be bound (in the context determined by its occurance).
+Each identifier or qualified identifier in an expression must be bound (in the context determined by its occurrence).
 In expression context, the identifier or qualified identifier may be bound to a function argument, to another expression via a value binding in an outer expression, to a record field, to a module constant or function definition, to a module parameter, or to an external quantity via an interface binding.

 An expression is a _constant_ expression if every identifier in the expression is bound to a module constant or another constant expression, and if every function application subexpression has a value that is a constant expression.
-Similarly, an expression is _parameter-constant_ if every identifier is boound to a module constant or parameter, or another parameter-constant expression, and if every function application has a value that is parameter-constant expression.
+Similarly, an expression is _parameter-constant_ if every identifier is bound to a module constant or parameter, or another parameter-constant expression, and if every function application has a value that is parameter-constant expression.

 ### Value bindings
 <a id="value-bindings"/>